 Thursdays at 2 PM, Foot Room

 For kids entering grades 2-8.
-Pre-registration available.
+Pre-registration available at the library beginning Tuesday, May 28.
 Limit 24 gamers.

 Super Smash Bros.
 Brawl Tourney

 Thursday, June 20, 1:00-4:00ish PM, Foot Room

 Thursday, July 18, 1:00-4:00ish PM, Foot Room